Nexmo/stitch-js-quickstart/docs/5-enable-video.md

 ### 1.2 - Add enable and disable video handler

 We'll then update the `setupUserEvents` method to trigger `conversation.media.enable({video: "both"})` when the user clicks the `Enable Video` button.
-We'll also add the corresponding `conversation.media.enable({video: "both"})` trigger for disabling the video stream.
+We'll also add the corresponding `conversation.media.disable({video: "both"})` trigger for disabling the video stream.

 ```javascript
 setupUserEvents() {